m-elhamlaoui/SpaceNews/README.md

 - [14.
 Contributors](#contributors)
 - [15.
 License](#license)

-## Description
+## 1- Project description

-The Space News application stands out for its modular and scalable design, allowing efficient feature management and easy extensibility.
-Leveraging modern technologies such as Spring Boot, Spring Cloud, PostgreSQL, and Docker, the application delivers optimal performance and simplified maintenance.
+The Space News application excels with its modular and scalable design, enabling efficient feature management and easy extensibility.
+It utilizes modern technologies like Spring Boot, Spring Cloud, PostgreSQL, and Docker, ensuring optimal performance and simplified maintenance.
+With a microservices architecture, the application enhances scalability and maintainability.
+The backend is developed using Spring Boot, while the frontend employs HTML, CSS, and JavaScript.

-## Diagrams
+## 2- UML diagrams
 Use Case
 ![Use Case](./documents/uc_JEE.jpeg)
 Sequence Diagram